Is mobile banking safe?

 Be aware that some scammers send SMS messages purportedly from your bank, requesting your personal identification number, or PIN; account number; or other information.
 Any such request for information is almost certainly fraudulent.
 To make it easier to determine at a glance that text messages from your bank are authentic, add the bank's short code to your contact list under the bank's name.

-Although they can require a bit of effort to install, client applications are popular because they're often faster than logging in to a bank Web site and their user interfaces can be simpler to navigate on a small screen.
+They've become easier to install and they're popular because they're often faster than logging in to a bank website.
+Also, their user interfaces can be simpler to navigate on a small screen.

 No matter what kind of mobile banking method you use, reduce fraud and protect your money by following a few common-sense precautions:

-- Set the phone to require a password to power on the handset or awake it from sleep mode.
+- Set the phone to require a password to power on the device or unlock it.

 - Avoid sharing your password, account number, PIN, answers to secret questions or other such information.
 Don't save this information anywhere on your handset.